The Smart Editor widget extends the Edit widget with the following features:

 - Attribute editing is performed in the panel and not in the pop-up.

-- The ability to hide, require, or disable a field based on the values of other fields.
+- The ability to hide, require, or disable a field based on the values of other fields has been added.

 - New features and changes to existing features are not pushed to the service until you click Save.

-- The ability to view pop-ups from other data on the map while editing.
+- The ability to view pop-ups from other data on the map while editing has been added.

-- The ability to preset field values across many fields on many layers and apply them to every new feature.
+- The ability to preset field values across many fields on many layers and apply them to every new feature has been added.

-- The ability to edit a series of features.
+- The ability to edit a series of features has been added.

-- The option to move or modify existing geometry.
+- The option to move or modify existing geometry has been added.

 - Only changed attributes are submitted to the service instead of the entire record.

-- The option to update a feature's attribute only.
+- The option to update a feature's attribute only has been added.

-If the Attribute Table does not display the editor's name correctly when the editor tracking is enabled in the feature layer, see this technical article for a possible workaround.
+If the Attribute table does not display the editor's name correctly when the editor tracking is enabled in the feature layer, see the Problem: Esri_Anonymous is displayed in the attribute field when Editor tracking is enabled Technical Support article for a possible workaround.

 The Smart Editor widget can be set to open automatically when an app starts.
-To do so, click the dot on the widget to turn it dark green.
+To enable this feature, click the dot on the widget, which turns it dark green.

-- Optionally click change widget icon if you want to replace the default icon for this widget.
+- Optionally click change widget icon and replace the default icon for this widget with your own image.
 A file explorer window opens, allowing you to choose a local image file to use as the widget icon.